 Organic farming is not only better for the animals, it is better for the environment.
 Organic farms are much more compatible with wildlife and land conservation programs.

-Are organic foods worth the cost?
-This is a question that more and more consumers say "yes" to every day.
 Organic foods are more expensive to grow than conventionally grown foods and that cost shows up in the higher prices in the grocery store.
 The choice to add organic foods to your diet may cost a bit more money, but for that price, you are buying the reassurance that you're making healthy decisions for our own health and your family's health.

 National Organic Program, United States Department of Agriculture, Organic Foods Standards and Labels: The Facts Updated: January 2007.